 - I don’t want my posture to get worse!

-- I’m starting to experience pain and don’t want to become disabled.
-(Catastrophizing is common with a new diagnosis).
+- I’m starting to experience pain and don’t want to make it worse.

 - I don’t know what I’m supposed to do or what not to do.